 The driver of the jeep was arrested on suspicion of third-offense drunk driving and four counts of causing great bodily harm while driving drunk.
-The Walworth County Sheriff's Department is seeking additional charges against the jeep driver of open intoxicants in his vehicle, inattentive driving, and failure to yield the right of way while making a left turn.
+The Walworth County Sheriff’s Department is seeking additional charges against the Jeep driver for open intoxicants in his vehicle, inattentive driving, and failure to yield the right of way while making a left turn.

 Serious injuries suffered by victims of DUI

 The elderly driver of the minivan, along with his three passengers, were trapped and had to be extricated.
 All four suffered broken bones and/or critical internal injuries, requiring each of them to be hospitalized.

 This tragic car accident illustrates the shattering effects of an accident caused by drunk driving.
 The injustice to those injured or killed in such an accident is only heightened when they discover that the drunk driver has been convicted multiple times in the past for DUI.

 Such outrageous conduct is particularly prevalent in Wisconsin, which has the highest rate of drunken driving in the nation, according to the Wisconsin Department of Transportation.
 There were more than 44,000 convictions for drunken driving offenses in the state last year.

 In such cases, damages compensating for the victims’ injuries are not the only remedy.
 The victims may also seek an award of punitive damages.
 The purpose of punitive damages under Wisconsin law is to punish the wrongdoer and deter him or her from engaging in the same misconduct in the future.